ENEE467/Getting_Started/source/Lab7.rst

 Running the program to draw shapes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The command for running the ``draw_shape`` program takes three arguments to define the shape, plane, and size.
-The executable can be run repeatedly with different argument variations.
+The command for running the ``draw_shape`` node takes three arguments to define the shape, plane, and size.
+The node can be executed repeatedly with different argument variations.

 .. code-block:: bash